mapmanager/mapmanager.github.io/_posts/2015-04-20-making-a-map.md

 As you edit the dynamics between annotations, all connections are automatically maintained.
 For example, marking an annotation as addition will automatically disconnect it from any previous annotation it was marked as persistent with.

-Before you make any edits to an annotation, it is both added and subtracted by default (e.g. transient).
-Annotations in the first timepoint can never be marked as added.
-Likewise, annotations in the final timepoint can never be marked as subtraction.
+New annotation are not connected to other time-points and are thus always both added and subtracted (e.g. transient).
+Annotations in the first timepoint can never be marked as added or transient.
+Likewise, annotations in the final timepoint can never be marked as subtraction or transient.

-#### 7.2 Editing annotation dynamics with [Find Points][16]
+#### 7.4 Editing annotation dynamics with [Find Points][16]

-<span style="color:red">WARNING: As of 20171023, the interface to find point is a bit broken</span>

 The dynamics of annotations can be edited using the [Find Points][16] panel.
 This is done pair-wise between timepoints.
 For example, if your map has 4 sessions, you will use Find Points first between session 1 and 2, then between sessions 2 and 3, and finally between sessions 3 and 4.

 The Find Points panel will generate an automatic guess for the best connections and allow you to set them manually.
 This automatic guess is using the pivot point in your dendritic segment, if this pivot point does not correspond to a similar region of the segment between timepoints, the guess will be incorrect.

  1. Close all stack windows with 'Close Windows' button in time-series panel.
- 2. Open the [Find Points Pane][16] by right-clicking the first session in your map and selecting 'Find Points'.
+ 2. Open the [Find Points][16] panel by right-clicking the first session in your map and selecting 'Find Points'.
  3. In the Find Points panel, you are given a list of all annotations in the source timepoint.
-Click on a spine in the list and Find Points will open both the source and destination timepoints, zoomed onto that spine.
+Click on an annotation in the list and Find Points will open both the source and destination timepoints, zoomed onto that annotation.

-This is the core of Map Manager and you will spend most of your time doing this.

 ### 8. Curating your connected objects